Convergent Thinking: Definition & Application

 • Analyzing data to identify trends or patterns

-• Deciding which route to take, when revamping protocols, to align with laws and regulations
+• Deciding which route to take when revamping protocols that align with laws and regulations

 In psychology, convergent thinking is often used to measure intelligence or problem-solving abilities.
 One example of this is the Remote Associates Test (RAT), which presents participants with three words and asks them to identify a fourth word that is related to all three.